Payment accounts

 It is to be noted that the Law on payment accounts provides that fees charged to consumers within the accomplishment of the payment account switching process shall be reasonable.

-Basic payment account/payment account with basic features
+Payment account with basic features

 • Banque et Caisse d’Epargne de l’Etat, Luxembourg;